Pharmaceutical advertising regulation and medical device advertising in Poland

 For general rules applicable to medicinal products advertising regardless of its addressees, please see Q5 above.

 Advertising of medicinal products which involves the free-of-charge delivery of product samples may be addressed exclusively to persons qualified to prescribe medicinal products.
 Additionally, such advertising is admissible only provided that specific conditions listed in the Pharmaceutical Law have been met (e.g. the person qualified to prescribe medicinal products submitted a written request for the supply of a sample, each sample must be marked as “free sample – not for sale”, etc.).
-In any case, however, it is not possible to provide samples of medicinal products free of charge that contain narcotic agents or psychotropic substances.
+In any case, however, it is not possible to provide samples of medicinal products free of charge that contain narcotic agents or psychotropic substances, as well as precursors of category 1.
+Furthermore, providing samples to pharmacists is only allowed if the samples are samples of OTC medicines.

 Advertising for medicinal products addressed to persons qualified to prescribe medicinal products or to persons trading in medicinal products should contain information consistent with the Summary of Product Characteristics and information on the dispensing category, and in the case of medicinal products entered in the lists of reimbursed medicinal products, also the official retail price and the maximum amount of supplementary payment made by the patient.